 Our priorities and ambitions

-The ICP Development Board is developing key priorities for the partnership and looking at where best to focus the system’s efforts to make the biggest improvements in delivering high-quality care to the people of West Kent.
+The HCP Development Board is developing key priorities for the partnership and looking at where best to focus the system’s efforts to make the biggest improvements in delivering high-quality care to the people of West Kent.

-Key organisations concerned with local health and care come together to discuss the development of the ICP and to share activities.
+Key organisations concerned with local health and care come together to discuss the development of the HCP and to share activities.
 The group includes Healthwatch Kent, representatives from the community and voluntary sector as well as local authorities and the NHS.